chaaz/versio/docs/chains.md

 options are `none`, `minor`, `major`, or `match`).
 Also, it lists the location in files that need to change to match the new version of `proj_1`, which have the same format as the `version` property of files.

+Now, when Versio performs a release: if it detects that the version number of proj_1 is changing, it will write the new proj_1 version number in proj_2's package.json.
+It will also increment the patch number of proj_2's version, even if proj_2 contained no other changes.
+If proj_2 had a changelog, it would be updated to show the dependency on proj_1 as a reason for the version bump.

 ### Formatting output